-The accounting policies of the Nassau County, Florida, Property Appraiser (the Property Appraiser) conform to generally accepted accounting principles (GAAP), as applicable to governments.
+The accounting policies of the Nassau County, Florida, Supervisor of Elections (the Supervisor of Elections) conform to generally accepted accounting principles (GAAP), as applicable to governments.
 The following is a summary of significant accounting principles and policies used in the preparation of these special purpose financial statements.